thiagojcb/DuneTriggerAlgs/README.md

 Fork this repo.

 ## More details on the structs
+Note all the times here refer to 50 MHz clock (since epoch), as is now standard in DUNE.

 ### TriggerPrimitive
 This struct represent hits, it contains:
 | Variable              | Type       | Comment                                                          |